 Sock lines can be normal when:

-In knowing whether sock lines on your ankles are due to an abnormal vein condition or medical condition, or they are simply a normal reaction in your body, pay attention to the pattern of occurrence.
+To know whether sock lines on your ankles are due to an abnormal vein condition or medical condition, or if they are simply a normal reaction in your body, pay attention to the pattern of occurrence.
 A classic characteristic to watch for is whether the swelling disappears entirely overnight.
 What I see typically with my vein patients are sock lines due to pressure in the ankles that slowly develops during the day as you are sitting or standing.
 It is worse at night.
 Then when you go to bed, provided you sleep flat in a bed or have your legs slightly elevated, blood flows back out of the lower legs.
-Typically sock line swelling that is due to a vein condition goes away or reduces overnight.
+Typically, sock line swelling due to a vein condition goes away or reduces overnight.
 By evening the next day, however, the pattern repeats itself.

 Another telltale sign of a vein condition is when sock line swelling is isolated to one leg.
 This could point toward a problem in that leg's vein.
 It's important to note that other factors such as leg trauma, previous surgery, or knee arthritis can also trigger swelling.
 Identifying the cause is crucial, and if a vein condition is suspected, a screening or ultrasound of the vein circulation can confirm if circulation is functioning correctly.